TalariaSoftware/talariasoftware.github.io/about.md

 Rob Head has been
 building web technology
 for over twenty years.
+He is a veteran
+of Amazon and Pivotal Labs,
+startup founder,
+and founding partner
+of Zeal,
+a development studio.

 Rob is also a graduate student in music and interactive media,